Val McDermid

+Valerie McDermid (born 4 June 1955) is a Scottish crime writer of more than 30 novels.
+Her work is considered part of a sub-genre known as Tartan Noir, and is known for uncompromising depictions of violence.
+Her books have received numerous awards, including the Crime Writers' Association Gold Dagger Award and the Cartier Diamond Dagger Award.

-Valarie McDermid (born 4 June 1955) is a Scottish crime writer, best known for a series of novels featuring clinical psychologist Dr. Tony Hill and his collaborators in the police department.
-Her work is considered to be part of a sub-genre known as Tartan Noir.
+McDermid is best known for a series of novels featuring clinical psychologist Dr. Tony Hill and his collaborators in the police department.
 This series was adapted for television, running from 2002 to 2008, and known as Wire in the Blood.
-The television series Karen Pirie (2022–present), was adapted from her books featuring the character of the same name.
+The television series Karen Pirie (2022–present), was also adapted from her books featuring the character of the same name.

+McDermid also writes for the British press, and often broadcasts on BBC Radio 4 and BBC Radio Scotland.

 Life and career

 McDermid comes from a working-class family in Fife.
 She studied English at St Hilda's College, Oxford, where she was the first student to be admitted from a Scottish state school.

 After graduation, she became a journalist and began her literary career as a dramatist.
 Her first success as a novelist, Report for Murder: The First Lindsay Gordon Mystery, was published in 1987.

 McDermid was inducted into the prestigious Detection Club in 2000.
 In 2010 she won the CWA Diamond Dagger for her lifetime contribution to crime writing in the English language.
 She was awarded an honorary doctorate by the University of Sunderland in 2011.

 She is co-founder of the Harrogate Crime Writing Festival and the Theakston's Old Peculier Crime Novel of the Year Award, part of the Harrogate International Festivals.
-In 2016 she captained a team of St Hilda's alumnæ to win the Christmas University Challenge.
+In 2016, she captained a team of St Hilda's alumnæ to win the Christmas University Challenge.

 In 2017, McDermid was elected a Fellow of the Royal Society of Edinburgh, as well as a Fellow of the Royal Society of Literature.

 In 2025, McDermid was awarded an honorary degree from University of Edinburgh.